Connell McShane: 1999–2007: Bloomberg Radio, Bloomberg Television

 McShane joined Fox Business as a business reporter when it launched in 2007.
 He was then promoted to anchoring the network’s early morning program in 2008 alongside Jenna Lee.
 He became one of the business reporters for Don Imus' Imus in the Morning after Fox began simulcasting the program in 2009.
 McShane also filled in on one occasion for Charles McCord, who missed one of Imus in the Morning remote broadcasts due to illness.
 Beginning on May 9, 2011, McShane was news anchor on the show, a position he held until 2017.
 In 2010, McShane began co-hosting the 11am program Markets Now on Fox Business Network alongside Dagen McDowell.
 He was also a radio play-by-play broadcaster for ESPN's coverage of the 2013 Pinstripe Bowl.

 McShane co-anchored After the Bell with Melissa Francis from 2018 to 2021.
 During the show, McShane reported live from swing states during the 2020 US presidential election.
+He announced his departure from Fox Business Network on May 8, 2023.

+2023–present: NewsNation

+On September 12, 2023, Nexstar Media Group announced that McShane would join NewsNation as the weekday afternoon anchor for NewsNation Now.
+He made his debut on September 25, 2023.